karljtaylor/kjt/content/blog/how-i-m-mostly-buying-instagram-ads.md

 As I've experimented, I've noticed that's really helpful if you post a lot of one type of content.
 (In my case, it was flower photos :| ) as you build a relationship with that particular audience segment, you'll find that you can get better results with each passing attempt.

-I suspect that because this really only lets you edit the date and the audience, it's not really something you can go too wild with, but it does make instagram ads a lot more powerful because it makes it easy to promote a post while preserving its social proof, and for some teams, that can be a big deal.
+I suspect that because this really only lets you edit the date and the audience, it's not really something you can go too wild with, but it does make Instagram ads a lot more powerful because it makes it easy to promote a post while preserving its social proof, and for some teams, that can be a big deal.

 <form style="border:1px solid #ccc;padding:3px;text-align: center;" action="https://tinyletter.com/karljtaylor" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/karljtaylor', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true" _lpchecked="1"> <p style=" display: flex; align-items: center; flex-direction: column; "><label for="tlemail">Never miss an update!
 Enter your email address to subscribe!</label> <input type="text" name="email" id="tlemail" style=" width: 140px; "></p> <input type="hidden" value="1" name="embed"><input type="submit" value="Subscribe Now"> </form>